MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-app-service-capacity-planning.md

 ### Additional considerations for dedicated workers during upgrade and maintenance

 During upgrade and maintenance of workers, Azure App Service on Azure Stack will perform maintenance on 20% of each worker tier at any one time.
-Therefore, cloud admins must always maintain a 20% pool of unallocated workers per worker tier to ensure their tenants do not experience any loss of service during upgrade and maintenance.
+Therefore, cloud admins must always maintain a 20% pool of unallocated workers per worker tier to ensure their tenants don't experience any loss of service during upgrade and maintenance.
 For example, if you have 10 workers in a worker tier you should ensure that 2 are unallocated to allow upgrade and maintenance.
-If the full 10 workers become allocated you should scale the worker tier up to maintain a pool of unallocated workers.
+If the full 10 workers become allocated, you should scale the worker tier up to maintain a pool of unallocated workers.

 During upgrade and maintenance, Azure App Service will move workloads to unallocated workers to ensure the workloads will continue to operate.
-However, if there are no unallocated workers available during upgrade then there is potential for tenant workload downtime.
+However, if there are no unallocated workers available during upgrade then there's potential for tenant workload downtime.
 With regards to shared workers, customers don't need to provision additional workers as the service will allocate tenant apps within available workers automatically.
-For high availability there is a minimum requirement of two workers in this tier.
+For high availability, there's a minimum requirement of two workers in this tier.

 Cloud admins can monitor their worker tier allocation in the App Service admin area in the Azure Stack admin portal.
 Navigate to App Service and then select Worker Tiers in the left-hand pane.
 The Worker Tiers table shows worker tier name, size, image used, number of available workers (unallocated), total number of workers in each tier and the overall state of the worker tier.